IntersectMBO/cardano-db-sync/doc/schema-management.md

 which will only generate a migration if one is needed.
 It is usually best to run the test suite (`cabal test cardano-db-sync db` which tests the migrations) first and then generate the migration.

+Whenever a new schema is generated it needs to be added to the `cardano-db-sync.cabal` and `cardano-db-sync-extended.cabal` file, which hashes the migrations and compares them to what is found when running `cardano-db-sync`.
+An error will occur if the migrations found do not match those found at compile time.

 [Persistent]: https://hackage.haskell.org/package/persistent